OSHA News Release - (Archived) Table of Contents|

 The U.S. Labor Department's Occupational Safety and Health Administration (OSHA) has cited Combat Corp., a Merrimack, New Hampshire, contractor for alleged Willful and Serious violations of the Occupational Safety and Health Act at a Londonderry, N.H., worksite and has proposed penalties totaling $22,450.

-According to David May, OSHA area director for New Hampshire, the alleged violations were discovered during an inspection conducted August 25, 2000, at a water main installation site located at the intersection of Route 128 and Fieldstone Drive in Londonderry and concern inadequate safeguards for employees working in two excavations which were not protected
+According to David May, OSHA area director for New Hampshire, the alleged violations were discovered during an inspection conducted August 25, 2000, at a water main installation site located at the intersection of Route 128 and Fieldstone Drive in Londonderry and concern inadequate safeguards for employees working in two excavations which were not protected against cave-ins.

 "The inspection found employees working in not one, but two, unprotected trenches, ranging from six-and-one-half to eight-and-one-half feet in depth, that lacked any safeguards to prevent their sidewalls from collapsing and trapping those workers," he said.